laanp/Icarus_Mods_Separated/laanp-RefinedWoodEndCaps_Readme.md

-laanp-RefinedWoodEndCaps_v1_w129_P.pak
+laanp-RefinedWoodEndCaps_v1_w130_P.pak
 ----------------------------------------------------------------------
 Mod Version: 1

-Compatible with Icarus Version: Rev. 2.2.4.123130 (Week: 129)
+Compatible with Icarus Version: Rev. 2.2.5.123370 (Week: 130)

 ## Description:
 - Adds the following new craftable item at the Carpentry and Electric Carpentry Benches:
-  - "Pete's Refined Wood Beam EndCaps" - 2 variations of different end caps for Interior Wood Beams (Closed and Boxed variations)
+  - 'Pete's Refined Wood Beam EndCaps' - 2 variations of different end caps for Interior Wood Beams (Closed and Boxed variations)

 ## Mod Details:
 - Close up those gaping holes at the end of the interior wood beams!